Get our RSS feed here!

 Author Archives: Patrick Cauley

-Tony and Patrick are back with a scintillating show talking about Apple, projectors, Python and more!
-Check out the talking points below and as always subscribe to us on iTunes or your favorite podcasting app What’s everyone been up to? … Continue reading
+Tony and Patrick are back with more Ed Tech goodness.
+Check out the talking points below and be sure to subscribe to us on iTunes or your favorite podcasting app (PocketCasts is free now!).
+PSA: Google Drive and Pirated Movies … Continue reading